 Travelers offers the lowest rates for leased cars, along with solid coverage options like accident forgiveness.
 GEICO is close behind, with competitive pricing and strong customer service.

-Most car leasing companies require full coverage car insurance, including liability, collision and comprehensive coverages, and may require higher liability limits than the state minimum.
+Most car lessors require full coverage car insurance, including liability, collision and comprehensive coverage, and may require higher liability limits than the state minimum.

 You can save on leased car insurance by increasing deductibles, bundling policies and applying discounts.
 Shopping around is key to finding the best rates.